 Senate Bill ("SB") 50, which Governor Wilson signed on August 27, 1998, was enacted on November 4, 1998, following the approval of Proposition 1A by the voters of the State in the general election on November 3, 1998.
-SB 50 includes provisions for the following:
+SB 50 included provisions for the following:

 - 1. Issuance of State general obligation bonds in an amount not to exceed \$9.2 billion; - 2.
-Reformation of the State School Building Program; and - 3.
-Reformation of the School Fee mitigation payment collection procedure.
+Reformation of the State School Facility Program; and - 3.
+Reformation of the School Fee collection procedure, amounts and options, including the ability of districts to levy alternative school fees in excess of statutory school fees, upon meeting certain conditions.